chandra1sekar/data-engineering/13-Understanding-Data/sync-slides.md

 ::: notes
-- Run hive in the hadoop container
+- Run hive in the hadoop container using the hive command line
 - This is what you would do, don't need to actually do it, skip to easier way
+- This is deprecated at this point
 :::

 ##